ssplot56/wine-project/README.md

 ![markdown_logo](https://www.pngall.com/wp-content/uploads/4/Red-Wine-Glass-PNG-File.png)

 ### Project description:
-This is an application, which supports authentication, adding wine to shopping cart and ordering perfect wine to different cities in Ukraine.
-More over everyone can choose wine by it`s color, type, event (party with friends or present) and find the wine, witch is perfect pairs with some food (like cheese or meat for ex.).
-In additional user can sort wine by price or popularity.
+This is an application which supports authentication, adding wine to a shopping cart and ordering perfect wine to different cities in Ukraine.
+Moreover, everyone can choose wine by its color, type, event (a party with friends, a present, etc) and find the wine which perfectly pairs with some food (like cheese, meat, etc).
+In addition, a user can sort wine by price or popularity.
-Also, the application supports registration for new customers and *CRUD* operations.
+Also, the app supports registration for new customers and *CRUD* operations.

 ### Features:

 ---
-- register or login as user
+- register or login as a user
 - find wine by: color, type, event and pair with
 - sort wine by: popularity, price
-- get to know something interesting about wine
+- find out something interesting about the wine
 - add wine to the shopping cart
-- fill shipping details for order
+- fill in shipping details for order
-- make the order for gift
+- make the order for a gift
-- choose variant of payment
+- choose a payment option
 - complete an order;

 ### Project structure (3-layer architecture):